 Almost after two years, the Australian SMBs are seeing some good.
 After countless extended lockdowns, the country is finally about to resume its normal form.

-While other Australian states have gradually reopened as vaccination rates have risen, McGowan held strong and the state’s residents were able to live almost restriction-free lives within its borders.
+While other Australian states have gradually reopened as vaccination rates have risen, McGowan held strong, and the state’s residents were able to live almost restriction-free lives within its borders.
 Western Australia only had 12 days of lockdown in total during the pandemic and recorded one death due to community transmission.

-The decision to reopen comes even as New South Wales, the country’s most populous state, records increasing omicron variant case numbers.
+The decision to reopen comes even as New South Wales, the country’s most populous state, records increasing Omicron variant case numbers.
 Early health advice given to McGowan and other state and territory leaders last week suggests the new variant is not as severe as prior strains.

-Geof Alexander, general manager of Zip Business speaks to the small business owners in Australia and has shared what mindset is stopping the small business owners from reopening their stores at present.
+Geof Alexander, general manager of Zip Business, speaks to the small business owners in Australia and has shared what mindset is stopping the small business owners from reopening their stores at present.

 Fluctuations in Business confidence still persists